Ginabest/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move files beginning with uppercase
+Deletes all files in the current directory